udryan10/creepy-crawler/README.md

     </code>

 3. Click into a node
-4. Click switch view mode to view a graphical map
+4. Click switch view mode at top right to view a graphical map

 neo4j also has a full-on [REST API](http://docs.neo4j.org/chunked/stable/rest-api.html) for programatic access to the data